tkdchen/task-repo-shared-ci/SHARED-CI.md

 To add a new task to the user pipelines, a migration can be created with a fictional task update.
-That is to select a task, bump its version and create a migration under its version-specific directory.
+That is to select a task, bump its version and create a migration under the task directory.

 #### Create a startup migration by the helper script